shiburaj/jsp-todo/README.md

-# ServletApp - Run Servlet and JSP with Maven in VS Code
+# TodoApp
+Simple TodoApp with JSP and Servlets

 ## 🔧 Prerequisites